-- Advocacy Centre for Tenants Ontario (ACTO)
+- Advocacy Centre for Tenants Ontario (ACTO);

-- Canadian Environmental Law Association (CELA)
+- Canadian Environmental Law Association (CELA);

-- Income Security Advocacy Centre (ISAC)
+- Income Security Advocacy Centre (ISAC);

-- Share the Warmth (STW)
+- Share the Warmth (STW);

-- Toronto Disaster Relief Committee (TDRC)
+- Toronto Disaster Relief Committee (TDRC);

-- Toronto Environmental Alliance (TEA)
+- Toronto Environmental Alliance (TEA).

-LIEN received funding from the Toronto Atmospheric Fund and the Ministry of Energy for the development of recommendations for a low income energy efficiency program design for local distribution companies of electricity (LDCs).
-This project is one of several initiatives undertaken or being pursued by LIEN, as part of its multi-faceted, holistic approach to easing the energy burden of low income households in Ontario.
+LIEN received funding from the Toronto Atmospheric Fund and the Ministry of Energy for the development of recommendations for a lowincome energy efficiency program design for electricity local distribution companies (LDCs).
+This project is one of several initiatives undertaken or being pursued by LIEN, as part of its multi-faceted, comprehensive approach to easing the energy burden of low-income households in Ontario.

-The low income energy efficiency program recommended in this report is limited to low income homeowners and low income tenants who directly pay for their electricity.
+The low-income energy efficiency program recommended in this report is limited to low-income homeowners and low-income tenants who directly pay for their electricity.
 This limitation was established to enable the development of a program design that could be piloted by LDCs, starting in 2005.
+With respect to low-income tenant participants in the pilot program, priority should be given to the energy savings measures that are easily implemented and do not require the consent of landlords under current legislative and regulatory rules and provisions1.
+Appliances and hot water/heating equipment will be replaced under the program only if tenants own the items.

-LIEN recognizes that many tenants, including low income tenants, pay for their utilities as part of their rent.
-As such future programs should also address these tenants and should ensure that they receive a fair share of the energy savings in the form of rent reductions.
+LIEN recognizes that many tenants, including low-income tenants, pay for their utilities as part of their rent.
+Future programs should also address these tenants and should ensure that they receive a fair share of the energy savings in the form of rent reductions.
 This will be the focus of the next phase of LIEN's work on energy efficiency programs.

-The goal of this initial proposed program is to lower the energy burden of low income households through the implementation of energy saving measures and the provision of one-on-one education and facilitation services.
+The goal of this initial proposed program is to lower the energy burden of low-income households through the implementation of energy saving measures and the provision of one-on-one education and facilitation services.
 The program includes a comprehensive suite of measures that together will provide 'deep' energy reductions.
-LIEN recognizes that with limited monies available, this 'deep' energy reduction approach could lead to only a small number of households being able to participate in an initial pilot program.